 TFI calculations must also include quarter's subsistence and other allowances appropriate for the rank and status of military or civilian personnel whether received in cash or in kind.
 Rather than use the Basic Allowance for Housing (BAH) listed on the Leave and Earning Statement (LES), installations must use the Non-Locality Basic Allowance for Housing with Dependents Rate (BAH RC/T) for all members, regardless of whether they live in government housing or off installation.
-Use the local BAH rate in location where military members receive less that the BAH RC/T allowance.
-For dual military members, regardless of whether they reside in government housing or off the installation, use the BAH RC/T with Dependents Rate of the senior member only, disregarding the instructions on DD Form 2652 or electronic equivalent.
+Use the local BAH rate in location where military members receive less than the BAH RC/T allowance.
+For dual military members, regardless of whether they reside in government housing or off the installation, use the BAH RC/T with Dependents Rate of the senior member only.